n-eq/n-eq.github.io/_posts/2025-05-07-publishing-my-first-rust-crate.md

 title: "Publishing my first Rust crate"
 date: 2025-5-7 15:00:00
 tags: [rust, open-source, programming]
+excerpt: "For years I've been wondering how I can contribute to open source in Rust.
+Today, I completed a first milestone by publishing my first Rust crate."
 ---

 A few years ago I had expressed the wish to "be involved in shaping Rust's future by making